Robin: Where do you see yourself?

-- This was also the impetus for Ross to break up with Elizabeth, his former student.
-While she was fun to be with, Ross realized that the two of them were at very different stages in their lives and there just wasn't a future there.
+- Ross breaks up with Elizabeth, his former student.
+While she's fun to be with, Ross realizes that the two of them are at very different stages in their lives and there just isn't a future there.

 - How I Met Your Mother:

-- This is why Ted and Robin break up.
-Ted actually knew Robin didn't want to get married, but on their anniversary Robin freaked out when she thought Ted was proposing to her, forcing them to reevaluate their relationship and ultimately admit they can't keep postponing confronting the fact they can never be happy together in the long term.
+- Ted and Robin break up because they both want different things from life.
+Ted actually knows Robin doesn't want to get married, but on their anniversary Robin freaks out when she thinks Ted is proposing to her, forcing them to reevaluate their relationship and ultimately admit they can't keep postponing confronting the fact they can never be happy together in the long term.

 - In season seven, Robin briefly becomes engaged to her boyfriend Kevin who wants kids.
 Kevin is initially willing to give up potential fatherhood for Robin, but she forces him to admit he won't be happy if he can't have kids, leading to their breakup.

-- The Office (US): Towards to beginning of the series, Jan Levinson went through a messy divorce from her husband who refused to have children with her.
-According to her, they both got married knowing they had different ideas about family but figured the other would change their mind.
+- The Office (US): Towards to beginning of the series, Jan Levinson goes through a messy divorce from her husband who refuses to have children with her.
+According to her, they both get married knowing they had different ideas about family but figured the other would change their mind.